jeremyButtler/alnSeq/analysis/analysisREADME.md

   `apt-get install emboss` for Debian.
 The remaining packages can be downloaded and compiled by using the make file in this directory.
-The Makefile downloads bio-alignment, Complete-Striped-Smith-Waterman-Library, and seq-align.
-You can remove these folders and the compiled binaries with `make clean`.
+The Makefile downloads bio-alignment and the Complete-Striped-Smith-Waterman-Library.
+You can remove these folders and the compiled alnSeq binaries with `make clean`.

+This Makefile has been tested for downloading and compiling bio-alignment and the Complete-Striped-Smith-Waterman-Library dependencies.
+It has not been tested for running the bash scripts.

 # Running the analysis